FAForever/wiki-pages/Map-&-Mod-Vault.md

 ### SIM Mods

 [Sim mods](/Game-Modifications-(Mods)#Sim-Mods) are mods that affect the game itself and are activated on a per-game basis.
-They range from simple mods which adjust one or two values to overhauls of the game, such as [The Nomads](The-Nomads) and [Black Ops](BlackOps).
+They range from simple mods which adjust one or two values to overhauls of the game, such as Nomads and Black Ops.
 Most Sim mods make a game unrated.
-See [When is the gamerated?](Global-Ranking#When-is-the-game-rated.3F)
+See [When is the gamerated?](/Rating-System#what-is-global-ranking)